cpiaulet/stctm/README.md

 - Radica et al., 2025 ([TRAPPIST-1 c](https://ui.adsabs.harvard.edu/abs/2025ApJ...979L...5R/abstract))
 - Ahrer et al., 2025 ([GJ 3090 b](https://ui.adsabs.harvard.edu/abs/2025arXiv250420428A/abstract))

-Data files for example applications of both the TLS retrieval on a small-planet transmission spectrum and the exotune retrieval on an out-of-transit stellar spectrum are provided with the module.
+Data files for example applications of both the TLS retrieval on a small-planet transmission spectrum and the exotune retrieval on an out-of-transit stellar spectrum are provided with the module, under `observations/`.

 ## Table of Contents